 A wormery can be sited in a garage or shed, and some are even designed to fit into a kitchen cupboard.
 If the wormery is to be outside, it needs to be easily accessible from the house and in a position where it will be shaded in the summer and out of strong winds.
 In the winter it’s best kept in a shed, utility room or garage, as worm activity ceases below 10 degrees centigrade.
-The worms can be kept outside all year but the container will need to be insulated by wrapping with old carpet or bubble wrap and tucking some straw inside.
+If the wormery has to be kept outside all year it will need to be well insulated by wrapping with old carpet or bubble wrap and tucking some straw inside.

 Starting up the wormery